Siege of Quebec (1760): Battle of Sainte-Foy

 Lévis did not expect the British to give battle and was surprised to see the British the following day.
-The battle began when Murray saw that the French main body were still on the march and had yet beem formed up.
+The battle began when Murray saw that the French main body were still on the march and had not yet been formed up.
 Impulsively, abandoning the high ground, the British decided to attack.
 Their advance was slowed by the ground, a mixture of half-melted snow and mud, and by the time the two sides engaged the French were prepared for them.
 Initially, the British had success, drove the outlying French back from their strong points, and sent panic through the French ranks that led to them fleeing to the nearby woods.
 The British pressed on and ran into the main body of French troops under Lévis.

 After around an hour of fighting at close quarters, the British flanks began to cave, and Murray ordered a withdrawal.
 The French then completed their victory by capturing the abandoned British artillery.
 The battle had been even bloodier than that fought a year before, Lévis had suffered 833 killed and wounded while the British under Murray had taken 1,088 casualties (nearly a third of his force).

 Seeing that there was no chance of salvaging the situation, Murray retreated his remaining forces back into the city and prepared to hold out in the hope that relief would arrive up the Saint Lawrence for the defenders.
 Lévis had similar hopes although he was realistic about the chances of any French relief as he brought up the rest of his forces and began to prepare to lay siege to the city.
 The captured British artillery was added to the French guns brought from Montreal.